 6. Welcome to Etnies

-It’s CRAZY to think that Luc Legrand was officially welcomed to the Etnies European team back in April of 2011.
+It’s CRAZY to think that Luc Legrand was officially welcomed to the Etnies European team in April of 2011.

-This came with a welcome video that is really cool to see, if not only for the progression that we can see throughout the years of Luc’s riding.
+This came with a welcome video that is really cool to see, if not only for the progression we can see throughout the years of Luc’s riding.

 The creativity is ever-present here with a unique approach to riding “normal” spots.